keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 	- Tiha (copper 3rd eldest), said she would look into it
 	- hes working on it
 - Chantico and Tekluki are going to be there, Tiha may
+- We finish up the plan at Kelrics house
+- Makara steals from her own family
+	- gives Dilys a ring (of protection)
+	- steals a cloak of protection and an amulet of health, my ass in NOT dying to this dragon I must LIVE
 -